 - Overview: View an incident summary and update the incident. - Indicators: View the indicators (alerts) involved in the incident, the events within those alerts, and available enrichment information.
-You can also access Event Analysis details for some events and perform event reconnaissance. - Related Indicators: View indicators (alerts) that are related to the incident and add them to the incident if they are not associated with an incident. - Nodal Graph: Visualize the size and interactions between entities (IP address, MAC address, user, host, domain, file name, or file hash). - Events List: Study the events associated with the incident. - Journal: Add notes and collaborate with other analysts. - Tasks: Create incident tasks and track them to closure.
+You can also access Event Analysis details for some events and perform event reconnaissance. - Related Indicators: View indicators (alerts) that are related to the incident and add them to the incident if they are not associated with an incident. - History: View all the actions performed by the user on any incident. - Nodal Graph: Visualize the size and interactions between entities (IP address, MAC address, user, host, domain, file name, or file hash). - Events List: Study the events associated with the incident. - Journal: Add notes and collaborate with other analysts. - Tasks: Create incident tasks and track them to closure.